-Stressors such as high stocking density, poor feed quality, gestational status, and underlying health issues are often contributing factors to susceptibility and degree of infestation.
-Longer body hair, whether a winter coat or feathering, appears to allow for higher densities of lice to be sustained, because they have greater surface area to infest.
+Factors such as stocking density, feed quality, gestational status, and underlying health problems often contribute to susceptibility and extent of infestation.
+Longer body hair (winter coat or feathering) appears to enable higher densities of lice to be sustained because they have greater surface area to infest.
 Infestations are most common in winter and early spring.
-For site predilection on host by species of louse, see Table: Site Predilection of Equine Lice .
+For predilection sites on the host by species of louse, see the table Predilection Sites of Equine Lice Predilection Sites of Equine Lice .

 A variety of compounds effectively control lice on horses, including synergized pyrethrins, synthetic pyrethroids, and the organophosphate coumaphos.
-Diazinon is no longer labeled for use on horses in the USA.
+Diazinon is no longer labeled for use on horses in the US.

-Depending on the severity of infestation, the coat may be clipped.
-Long hair such as feathers on certain breeds, winter coats, or resultant from endocrine disorder (eg, pituitary pars intermedia dysfunction, see Hypertrichosis Associated with Adenomas of the Pars Intermedia) may make treatment more difficult.
+Depending on the severity of infestation, the coat may need to be clipped.
+Long hair such as feathers on certain breeds, winter coats, or the result of an endocrine disorder (eg, pituitary pars intermedia dysfunction; see Hirsutism Associated With Adenomas of the Pars Intermedia Treatment ) may make treatment more difficult.

-Husbandry issues (overcrowding, poor feed quality, etc) and underlying health conditions should be addressed.
-Treatment will be most effective if trailers, stalls, wash racks, and other areas where horses have contacted are cleaned and treated with an appropriate premise spray.
+Husbandry problems (overcrowding, poor feed quality, etc) and underlying health conditions should be addressed.
+Treatment is most effective if trailers, stalls, wash racks, and other areas contacted by horses are cleaned and treated with an appropriate premise spray.